linoor/MecatroMouve/README.md

-GoMouve
+GoMouv'
 =======
 **prototype version 0.1**

-This document provides a tutorial on how to set up the micro-controller part of the [GoMouve](https://sites.google.com/site/20142015gr08/home) project, and explains how it works.
+This document provides a tutorial on how to set up the micro-controller part of the [GoMouv'](https://sites.google.com/site/20142015gr08/home) project, and explains how it works.

 ## Introduction
 It contains 2 Arduinos, one as *sender* (the moving target), the other as *receiver* (the camera).